Luigi's Mansion: Dark Moon: Gameplay

 To capture a ghost, the player first stuns the ghost using Luigi's flashlight equipped with the Strobulb attachment.
 While Luigi's Mansion required the player to shine the light on the ghost, in Dark Moon, the player charges the Strobulb to release a burst of light that acts similar to a flashbang.
-When stunned, the ghost's hit points are exposed, allowing Luigi to vacuum the ghost to decrease its hit points until it is weak enough to be captured.
+When stunned, the ghost's health meter is exposed, allowing Luigi to vacuum the ghost to decrease the meter until it is weak enough to be captured.
 In addition to capturing ghosts, the suction and blowing functions of the Poltergust 5000 are used to manipulate and carry objects in the environment.
 Many of the game's puzzles are designed around this concept.
 For example, the player uses the vacuum to carry buckets of water, yank pull switches, spin valve handles and propel small objects.
 Other objects, such as certain types of switches and locks, react only when exposed to the Strobulb flash.
 Early in the game, the player obtains the Dark-Light Device, which reveals invisible doors and furniture.
 Every mission features a hidden Boo that can be uncovered with the Dark Light Device, which can unlock a bonus mission in each mansion if every Boo in a mansion is caught.
 Alongside Boos, each mansion houses a set of thirteen gems for the player to find.
 The Poltergust can be upgraded to increase its power by collecting money scattered throughout the mansion.

 Dark Moon features a cooperative multiplayer mode called "ScareScraper" ("Thrill Tower" in Europe), in which up to four players each control a differently colored Luigi.
-The players explore each floor of a mansion and complete the specified objective within a time limit.
+The players explore each floor of an area and complete the specified objective within a time limit.
 When the objective is completed, the players ascend to the next floor.
-The floors are all randomly generated, with different floor layouts and placement of ghosts and items, and the players may select whether the mansion has a limited or endless number of floors.
+The floors are all randomly generated, with different floor layouts and placement of ghosts and items, and the players may select whether the area has a limited or endless number of floors.
 Four different objective types are available: Hunter, in which all the ghosts on the floor must be captured; Rush, where players race to find the exit to the next floor; Polterpup, where players pursue and capture ghost dogs; and Surprise, in which one of the other three objectives is randomly chosen per floor.
 "ScareScraper" can be played locally or online via Nintendo Network on the Nintendo 3DS or via Nintendo Switch Online on the Nintendo Switch.